bayramkotan/bayramkotan/README.md

 ## About Me

-PhD Candidate and Data & Cloud Architect with over a decade of hands-on experience in data science, cloud architecture, and business intelligence.
-I hold a Master's degree in Engineering along with industry certifications including PMP®, Microsoft Azure, Cisco CCNA, and ISC² CC.
+PhD and Data & Cloud Architect with over a decade of hands-on experience in data science, cloud architecture, and business intelligence.
+I hold a Doctorate degree along with a Master's in Engineering and industry certifications including PMP®, Microsoft Azure, Cisco CCNA, and ISC² CC.

 I'm driven by the power of technology to solve real-world problems and enable organizations to achieve their objectives through smart, data-driven strategies.
 My proficiency extends across leading cloud platforms (Azure, AWS, GCP), virtualization technologies (Docker, Kubernetes, VMware, KVM), and open-source systems (Linux, FreeBSD, Unix).
 I specialize in building secure, scalable infrastructures that drive operational efficiency and innovation.

-My doctoral research focuses on financial crisis prediction using a multi-modal approach that combines Natural Language Processing, time series analysis, machine learning, deep learning, and transformer architectures.
-By analyzing sentiment in financial texts and forecasting economic indicators, I'm developing models that can provide early warning signals for potential market disruptions.
+My doctoral research focused on financial crisis prediction using a multi-modal approach that combines Natural Language Processing, time series analysis, machine learning, deep learning, and transformer architectures.
+By analyzing sentiment in financial texts and forecasting economic indicators, I developed models that provide early warning signals for potential market disruptions.

 I also maintain active research in network security — my Master's thesis "Network Monitoring System using Machine Learning: Comparative Analysis of Classification Techniques for Network Traffic Monitoring" (2019) compared 6 different algorithms on the NSL-KDD dataset, demonstrating that context matters more than any single "best" model when classifying DoS, Probe, R2L, and U2R attacks.